SUSE/bci-docs/content/guides/container-suseconnect.md

 {{< /tabs >}}

-Do not copy the `SCCcredentials` and `SUSEConnect` files into your container image t avoid inadvertently adding them to the final image.
+Do not copy the `SCCcredentials` and `SUSEConnect` files into your container image to avoid inadvertently adding them to the final image.
 Use secrets instead, as they are only available to a single layer and are not part of the built image.
-To do this, put copy of `SCCcredentials`  (and optionally `SUSEConnect`) somewhere on your file system and modify the `RUN` instructions that invoke Zypper as follows:
+To do this, put a copy of `SCCcredentials`  (and optionally `SUSEConnect`) somewhere on your file system and modify the `RUN` instructions that invoke Zypper as follows: